-Scope of Review
+Scope of Limited Review

-We have reviewed the accompanying interim statement of financial position of Tamwily International Company (a Saudi Closed Joint Stock Company) (the "Company") as at 31 March 2015 and the related interim statements of comprehensive income, cash flows and changes in shareholders' equity for the period from 26 November 2014 to 31 March 2015 and the related interim notes, which form an integral part of the these interim financial statements.
+We have reviewed the accompanying interim statement of financial position of Tamwily International Company (a Saudi Closed Joint Stock Company) (the "Company") as at 30 September 2015 and the related interim statement of comprehensive income for the three-month period ended 30 September 2015 and for the period from 26 November 2014 to 30 September 2015, and the interim statement of cash flows and changes in shareholders' equity for the period from 26 November 2014 to 30 September 2015 and the related notes, which form an integral part of these interim financial statements.
 These interim financial statements are the responsibility of the Company's management and have been prepared by them in accordance with International Accounting Standard number 34 "Interim Financial Reporting" ("IAS 34") and submitted to us together with all the information and explanations which we required.
 We conducted our limited review in accordance with the Saudi Organization for Certified Public Accountants ("SOCPA") auditing standard on interim financial reporting.
 A limited review consists principally of applying analytical procedures to financial data and making inquiries of persons responsible for financial and accounting matters.
 It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion on the interim financial statements taken as a whole.
 Accordingly, we do not express such an opinion.